MarkSkyzoid/fuji/README.md

 # fuji
- fuji is a thing graphics abstraction used in sakura
+ fuji is a thin graphics abstraction used in [sakura](https://github.com/MarkSkyzoid/sakura)